TikhonJelvis/website/articles/adts.md

 ## Recursive Types

 Algebraic data types can also be *recursive*: that is, an algebraic data type can have a field of its own type.
-This property makes them very good for representing abstract syntax trees.
+This property makes them very good for representing abstract syntax trees (ASTs).
 Let's imagine a very trivial language: we have numbers, variables, addition and multiplication.
 The type for expressions in this language would be:

 ```ocaml
 type expression = Variable of string